 Make an appropriate selection and configure as necessary.
-Click Next to continue.
+Click the Next button to continue.

 - The wizard is nearly finalized.
 Please review the summary of configuration information provided in step 4 to ensure accuracy regarding the settings.
 Note that an Identity Provider (IdP) is created for authentication/logon and an automation task is set to synchronize the users.

-Click Save to confirm the configuration, finalize all settings and return to the Configuration Overview page.
+Click the Finish button to confirm the configuration, finalize all settings and return to the Configuration Overview page.